materia-dex/materiadex-com/src/pages/docs/materia/01-protocol-overview/02-ecosystem-participants.md

 # Liquidity Providers

-Liquidity providers, or LPs, are not a homogenous group:
+Liquidity providers, or LPs, are not an homogenous group:

 - Passive LPs are token holders who wish to passively invest their assets to accumulate trading fees.